Frequently asked questions

 Can I use material belonging to others in my articles and books?

 You need to take care if you wish to include images, diagrams, graphs, charts, maps, words and other material you sourced from the internet or elsewhere.
-Sometimes copyright law allows you to use this material, and other times the easiest way to bypass difficulties is to use material with a Creative Commons licence or other licence that allows you to do so.
+Sometimes copyright law allows you to use this material, and other times the easiest way to avoid difficulties is to use material with a Creative Commons licence or other licence that allows you to do so.
 Otherwise, you must contact the copyright owner to get written permission.

 What is Creative Commons material and why use it?